wp-plugins/zedity/readme.txt

 **Version requirements**
 Zedity works on any WordPress version not older than WP 3.5.
-As a rule of thumb, we recommend to download the latest version.
+To take advantage of the latest features and fixes, please make sure to **download and install the latest version**.
 If you are using an outdated version, here are the compatibility requirements:

 * WP 4.1+ requires Zedity 4.9.1+